garyg1/json-formatter/README.md

 2. Walking the tree, expand the top-most elements (closest to the root) first until every subtree fits on a single line.

-In general this is a constrained optimization problem depending on the metric to optimize (# of lines, # of expansions, etc.).
+The general problem is a constrained optimization problem depending on the metric to optimize (# of lines, # of expansions, etc.).
 But our heuristic works well enough in practical cases.

 ## Object Example